astropy/astropy/docs/development/docguide.rst

 .. warning::
     This document is currently in Draft form and is subject to change.

-AstroPy Documentation Rules and Recommendations
+Astropy Documentation Rules and Recommendations
 -----------------------------------------------

-This section describes the standards for documentation format affiliated packages that must follow for consideration of integration into the core module, as well as the standard AstroPy docstring format.
+This section describes the standards for documentation format affiliated packages that must follow for consideration of integration into the core module, as well as the standard Astropy docstring format.

 * Documentation shall use the Sphinx documentation tool.